aleen42/css/codrops/pseudoClass/firstline/firstline.md

 #### Note

+- The first line of a `table-cell` or `inline-block` cannot be the first formatted line of an ancestor element.
+So, in the following example, the first formatted line of the div is not the line "Hello".
 - There is an [old bug](https://code.google.com/p/chromium/issues/detail?id=129669) in Chrome that prevents [`text-transform`]() from being applied to the `::first-line` element.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>